Test Id : TOSU

 This test is not intended for employment-related testing.

-Common side effects include drowsiness, confusion, nausea, constipation, and, in severe cases, respiratory depression depending on the dose.
+Common side effects of opioids include drowsiness, confusion, nausea, constipation, and, in severe cases, respiratory depression.
+These are dose dependent and vary with tolerance.
 These medications can also produce physical and psychological dependence and have a high risk for abuse and diversion, which is one of the main reasons many professional practice guidelines recommend compliance testing in patients prescribed these medications.

 Cutoff concentrations: